Past and Current Chesapeake B-WET Projects

 2022

-This Paleontological Research Institution project's overarching goal is to get children outside in their own community to observe, record, monitor, and build understanding of the importance of water and climate on the quality of life in their communities, and to empower them to act on that understanding.
-They will do this by studying the impact of trees on the movement of water through the watershed and the subsequent changes in microclimate and water quality that arise from water-vegetation interactions.
-Trees have been chosen as the central player in this proposed district-wide MWEE because (1) they are present in schoolyards in each of the diverse ecosystems that comprise the county, from urban to agricultural; (2) the presence or absence of trees profoundly affects water movement and water quality, with additional impacts on ambient temperature, habitat, and air quality; and (3) student understanding of the role of trees in the environment encourages meaningful community actions, such as tree planting, that have a significant effect on building resilience to climate change and reducing social inequity.
+This Paleontological Research Institution project's overarching goal is to get children outside in their own community to observe, record, monitor, and build understanding of the importance of water on the quality of life in their communities, and to empower them to act on that understanding.
+They will do this by studying the impact of trees on the movement of water through the watershed and the subsequent changes in water quality that arise from water-vegetation interactions.
+Trees have been chosen as the central player in this proposed district-wide MWEE because (1) they are present in schoolyards in each of the diverse ecosystems that comprise the county, from urban to agricultural; (2) the presence or absence of trees profoundly affects water movement and water quality, with additional impacts on ambient temperature, habitat, and air quality; and (3) student understanding of the role of trees in the environment encourages meaningful community actions, such as tree planting, that have a significant effect on building resilience to different conditions.
 These processes are accessible to students with very simple tools, with additional opportunities to incorporate regional and global data.
 The Watershed of Trees MWEE will be integrated across three years into the Prince George's County Public School System environmental science curriculum, currently under revision by the Paleontological Research Institution/Prince George's County Public School System team to build in MWEEs as an essential curricular element.
 The capstone experience is a Schoolyard Data Jam, where students share their work with the entire community.
 Chesapeake B-WET is providing $299,468.

 Maryland Environmental Literacy Advisory Network

-The Maryland Environmental Literacy Advisory Network is a group of formal and nonformal education professionals from a diversity of perspectives dedicated to the advancement of environmental literacy.
+The Maryland Environmental Literacy Advisory Network is a group of formal and nonformal education professionals dedicated to the advancement of environmental literacy.
 The vision of the Maryland Environmental Literacy Advisory Network is to build the capacity and increase collaboration of existing state-wide environmental literacy networks to ensure all students in Maryland are environmentally literate upon graduation.
 By graduating environmentally literate students who are knowledgeable, skilled in making informed decisions, and able to take actions to address the complex environmental issues influencing human health, natural resources, and communities, we enable the future success of our society.
 Chesapeake B-WET is providing $200,000.

 Developing a State Framework for Incorporating Environmental Literacy in Career Technical Education